venkatramnank/WeatherAnomalyIsolationForest/README.md

 # WeatherAnomalyIsolationForest
-Implementation of Anomlay Detection in weather data using unsupervised Isolation Forest over a timeline.
+Implementation of Anomaly Detection in weather data using unsupervised Isolation Forest over a timeline.